 #light before the

-cider-ns-refresh will cause all modified Clojure files on the classpath
+cider-ns-refresh and reload all modified Clojure files on the

 The above three operations are analogous to

 (followed by a normal refresh), respectively.